alphaolomi/countries-rest-api/readme.md

 ## 🌍 Country Codes

 This API uses ISO 3166-1 alpha-2 country codes (e.g., "US", "GB", "DE").
 You can find a complete list of valid codes in the [ISO 3166-1 standard](https://en.wikipedia.org/wiki/ISO_3166-1).

+## 📦 Dependencies

+This project relies on the [i18n-iso-countries](https://www.npmjs.com/package/i18n-iso-countries) package for country data and ISO 3166-1 standard compliance.
+The package provides comprehensive country information including names, codes, and locale support.

 ## 📝 License